michaeltsiu/michaeltsiu/README.md

   </span>

   - 🌱 I’m currently learning: Next.JS and GraphQL
-  - 👨‍💻 Check out what I've created [here](https://www.michaeltsiu.com/)
   - 💡 Curious about anything and everything
   - ♥ Loves Computers, Programming, the Outdoors and Gaming
   - 🤔 Exploring new technologies and developing software solutions and quick hacks.
   - 👯 I’m looking to collaborate on anything
-  - 💬 Ask me about anything [here](https://github.com/michaeltsiu/michaeltsiu/issues)
+  - 👨‍💻 Check out what I've created [here](https://www.michaeltsiu.com/)
 </div>

 <div>